 Sit By the Crib

 Sitting by the crib while your baby is falling asleep can be very helpful and comforting to your baby.
 Since you have been co-sleeping, your baby is used to and finds comfort in you being nearby.
-Offering a hand through the crib rails or gently rubbing their back can be very helpful to your baby feeling at ease while they transition to the crib and fall asleep in their new sleep environment.
+Offering a hand through the crib rails or gently rubbing their back for soothing can be very helpful to your baby feeling at ease while they transition to the crib and fall asleep in their new sleep environment.
 This can be a very effective method for babies 12 months and older!

 Move Their Crib Into Your Room

 If you have the space, moving your baby’s crib into your room is a great way to stop co-sleeping while still maintaining the closeness of having your baby nearby.
-With the crib in your room, you can still quickly respond to your baby.
-All while they are sleeping safely in their own space.
+With the crib in your room, you can still quickly respond to your baby while they are sleeping safely in their own space.
 This can be a great gradual approach to start with and can be less overwhelming for you!